AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/program/content/_index.md

 This is done by listing the contents under [`deployments.contents`](/reference/yaml/#deploymentcontents), specifying a {{% api class="Molecule" %}} name and its {{% api class="Concentration" %}}.

-Unless the [type/parameter syntax](/reference/yaml/#arbitrary-class-loading-system) is used, the data is gets processed by the
+Unless the [type/parameter syntax](/reference/yaml/#arbitrary-class-loading-system) is used, the data gets processed by the
 {{% api class="Incarnation" %}}
 through the